ConSol/sakuli/docs/first_steps.md

 After you have clicked on "stop", open the recorded file, copy everything and paste the lines in to the Sakuli script file.

-## record Sikuli steps
+## Create GUI aware actions
-*Goals: learn to take screenshots for Sikuli and write Sikuli code*
+*Goals: learn to take screenshots for GUI pattern detection and write code to detect Regions on your Screen*

-Sikuli's part in this case will be to add the page as a bookmark and after that remove this bookmark again (do not ask for the sense - it's only a demo).
+The GUI-Actions described in the [Sakuli-API documentation](sakuli-api.md) are implemented on top of the [Sikuli-API](https://github.com/RaiMan/SikuliX-2014).
+As example we will add the page as a bookmark and after that remove this bookmark again (do not ask for the sense - it's only a demo).
 Insert the "sleep"  line again as the very first statement within the "try"-block.
 Run the test again, it should hold as soon the Sakuli page has loaded.

 Adding a page as a bookmark is (in firefox) to click on the star icon in the menu bar: